OLIVE16/website/labs/3/README.md

 ### Wall Follower
 #### *Olivia Siegel*
 The wall follower works by taking a laser scan of 270 degrees around the robot.
-Wall coordinates are in polar coordinates, which we converted to cartesian and then inputted a subset of the coordinates into a linear regression to estimate where the wall is.
-Based on this estimate we could loosely follow the wall and correct for mistakes using a PD controller.
-The proportional term made the robot oscillate based on the error between the desired distance and the actual distance, and the derivative term damped to stop the oscillation.
+Wall coordinates are in polar coordinates, which we converted to Cartesian coordinates relative to the coordinate frame of the car.
+We then chose a subset of these coordinates representing a forward-looking slice of 6-66 degrees, where 0 degrees is directly in front of the robot, to put into a linear regression to estimate where the wall is.
+Based on this estimate we could maintain the distance between our car and the wall using a PD controller.
+The proportional term of the controller made the robot oscillate to correct its position based on the error between the desired distance from the wall and the actual distance, and the derivative term served to damp these oscillations and make the wall following more smooth.

 **Figure 1 - Visualization of Wall Detection in Simulation**
 <iframe src="https://drive.google.com/file/d/1EBAm5Ia0z1iogYCx_xZG5mqCO49Pzp0D/preview" width="640" height="480"></iframe>